rm511130/Tanzu-Workshop-TKGI/README.md

 http://user1.pks4u.com:3000/1500
 ```

 - Did it work?
   - Take a look at the [code](https://github.com/rm511130/fact/blob/master/fact.go).
   - Did you find in the code the additional endpoints that you can call?
+Try them out:
      - `http://user1.pks4u.com:3000/version`
      - `http://user1.pks4u.com:3000/header`
   - Did you see the logs on the Terminal Window of your VM?